 Live Donation Improves Kidney Transplant Success Rates

-The five-year success rate for those who received a kidney through living donation is 10 percent higher than for those who received the kidney of a deceased donor, according to the U.S. Organ Procurement and Transplantation Network (OPTN) and the Scientific Registry of Transplant Recipients (SRTR).
+The ten-year graft (organ) survival rate for kidneys received through living donation is 15 percent higher than kidneys received from a deceased donor, according to the U.S. Organ Procurement and Transplantation Network (OPTN) and the Scientific Registry of Transplant Recipients (SRTR).
 There are many reasons live kidney donation enhances outcomes and is the preferred approach to kidney transplantation.

 - Optimal health for donor and recipient – Live donor transplants can be carefully planned so the recipient and donor are in the best possible health.